Key Takeaways

 A LinkedIn InMail is a wonderful way to send an email to anyone on LinkedIn, whether they are in your network or not.

 But don’t abuse LinkedIn InMail.
-Make sure you do your home before sending an InMail.
-There is not recall InMail feature on LinkedIn like you have in Microsoft Outlook.
+Make sure you do your homework before sending an InMail.
+There is no recall InMail feature on LinkedIn as you have in Microsoft Outlook.

 It is tough to recover from a bad first impression.